 Licensing information-MySQL 5.7.
 This product may include third-party software, used under license.
 If you are using a Commercial release of MySQL 5.7, see the MySQL 5.7 Commercial Release License Information User Manual for licensing information, including licensing information relating to third-party software that may be included in this Commercial release.
-If you are using a Community release of MySQL 5.7, see the MySQL 5.7 Community Release License Information User Manual for licensing information, including licensing information relating to third-party software that may be included in this Community release.
+If you are using a Community release of MySQL 5.7, see the MySQL 5.7 Community release of MySQL 5.7, see the MySQL 5.7, see the MySQL 5.7 Community Release License Information User Manual for licensing information relating to third-party software that may be included in this Community release.

 Licensing information-MySQL NDB Cluster 7.5.
 This product may include third-party software, used under license.
 If you are using a Commercial release of NDB Cluster 7.5, see the MySQL NDB Cluster 7.5 Commercial Release License Information User Manual for licensing information relating to third-party software that may be included in this Commercial release.
-If you are using a Community release of NDB Cluster 7.5, see the MySQL NDB Cluster 7.5 Community Release License Information User Manual for licensing information relating to third-party software that may be included in this Community release.
+If you are using a Community release of NDB Cluster 7.5, see the MySQL NDB Cluster 7.5, see the MySQL NDB Cluster 7.5, see the MySQL NDB Cluster 7.5 Community release of NDB Cluster 7.5, see the MySQL NDB Cluster 7.5 Community Release License Information User Manual for licensing information relating to third-party software that may be included in this Community release.

 Licensing information-MySQL NDB Cluster 7.6.
 If you are using a Commercial release of MySQL NDB Cluster 7.6, see the MySQL NDB Cluster 7.6 Commercial Release License Information User Manual for licensing information, including licensing information relating to third-party software that may be included in this Commercial release.
-If you are using a Community release of MySQL NDB Cluster 7.6, see the MySQL NDB Cluster 7.6 Community Release License Information User Manual for licensing information, including licensing information relating to third-party software that may be included in this Community release.
+If you are using a Community release of MySQL NDB Cluster 7.6, see the MySQL NDB Cluster 7.6 Community Release License Information User Manual for licensing information, including licensing information relating to third-party software that may be information, including licensing information relating to third-party software that may be included in this Community release.